 1. Do You Have an Online Defamation Case?

-• Whether published information was obtained illegally and through unauthorized access to private accounts or databases; and
+- Whether published information was obtained illegally and through unauthorized access to private accounts or databases

 Although every situation is unique, if there are serious issues or red flags concerning the merits of a potential case, more often than not, filing a lawsuit will not be worth the trouble.
 Having a strong case can be necessary to subpoena the identity of anonymous authors and overcome counterclaims under Anti-SLAPP statutes (Strategic Lawsuits Against Public Participation).

 Even in default action, when a defendant doesn’t show up to defend a case, the merits of a case still must be proven to a judge.
 If claims are dubious or defenses are obvious, relief will not be granted.